 “When we look at modern man, we have to face the fact that modern man suffers from a kind of poverty of the spirit, which stands in glaring contrast with a scientific and technological abundance.
 We’ve learned to fly the air as birds, we’ve learned to swim the seas as fish, yet we haven’t learned [...]

-“A democracy is more than a form of government; it is primarily a mode of associated living, of conjoint communicated experience” John Dewey Communication We communicate in order to better achieve core goals like health and happiness.
-By harnessing the coordinated action that communication allows, we have, over the last ten thousand years, accomplished a [...]
+“A democracy is more than a form of government; it is primarily a mode of associated living, of conjoint communicated experience” John Dewey Communication Communication opens the door to coordinated action.
+Instead of working alone, we can share our goals with others and work together to achieve more complex outcomes than we could if we [...]